Scattered Clouds: Plot

 Shortly before Yumiko's and her husband Hiroshi's (an employee of the Ministry of Economy) departure for the United States, he is killed in a car accident.
-Though acquitted in the following hearing, the car's driver Shiro feels guilty and offers Yumiko to pay a monthly instalment.
+The car's driver, Shiro, although acquitted in the following hearing, feels guilty and offers Yumiko to pay a monthly instalment.
 Yumiko first rejects, but when her husband's family disowns her, leaving her without an inheritance, she finally accepts the money.
 Due to her precarious financial situation, she decides to return to her hometown and work in the inn run by her sister near Lake Towada.
 By coincidence, Shiro is reassigned by his employers to the same area.
 Although Yumiko and Shiro slowly develop a mutual affection, finally leading to a love affair, Yumiko can't leave her past behind, which returns with all its power when she witnesses an accident that reminds her of Hiroshi's death.
 In the end, Shiro is transferred again, to a far away office in Lahore, Pakistan.